SlaveToJavascript/auto-driving-car-simulation/README.md

 # Auto Driving Car Simulation
-This is a simple car simulation program I developed as part of a recent job application.
+This is a simple car simulation program.

 ## Project description
 The Auto Driving Car Simulation is a command-line program that simulates an autonomous car in a rectangular field.
 The simulation includes features like multiple car handling, collision detection, and various car commands.
 It provides an engaging platform for testing different scenarios in autonomous driving.